 Disability insurance comes in two different forms – short-term and long-term.
 Most disability insurance policies require that you must be disabled for a certain period of time before you will be eligible for disability insurance benefits.
+This periof of time is referred to as the "waiting period" or "elimination period".
 These insurance policies also have an established time limit in which you are allowed to receive payments.
 Disability insurance benefits will be paid as a percentage of your income.
 For example, your benefits could be equivalent to 66 2/3 percent of your gross income.

 Short-Term Disability Insurance

 Short-term disability insurance is the most used out of the two types of insurance.
 This coverage is usually only available through a group policy.
-Typically, short-term disability benefits will begin right after an injury.
-If you become ill and are not able to work, the benefits usually will not begin until one to two weeks of being away from work.
+Typically, short-term disability benefits will begin right after a medical condition prevents you from working.
+Benefits usually begin after a short waiting period.
 Short-term disability insurance can be purchased with a 3-month to 2-year benefit period.

 Long-Term Disability Insurance